nikitainikitin/cmpexplore/reg/README.txt

    test output (already filtered).
    This will be passed to "diff" with the test output to determine the test status (OK/FAILED).
+5. (Optional)
+   Add file 'descr.txt' with a brief description of the test.

-As an example, see test_fastforward-4x4.
+As an example, see test_4x4_64t_ideal.